 Wild Grapes – I can eat wild grapes until my lips burn.
 So yummy!
 I haven’t found any patches in SD yet but I know of three locations in MN where every tree is covered in grape vines.
 I have only had luck around August.

 Cattail Shoots – We bring a knife while river hiking or swamp hopping and eat them raw.
-Pluck out of the water and slice the lower end open (just above the roots) like a banana until you get the the crisp core.
+Pluck out of the water and slice the lower end open (just above the roots) like a banana until you get the crisp core.
 This is one of our favorites and can be found anywhere.
 Best in early spring and mid summer.
 By late summer it is mostly hard fiber and impossible to eat.
 Look for young shoots.

-Mustard Garlic – I love to eat this straight off the plant but works awesome on hummus sandwiches too!
+Garlic Mustard – I love to eat this straight off the plant but works awesome on hummus sandwiches too!
 Best in spring and early summer.
 By mid summer the bugs have destroyed most yummy leaves of the plant.

 Wood Sorrel/Sweet Clover – I new this one since I was a kid!
 Fresh leaves taste like green apple peels.
 We pluck them while hiking or use on salads.
 The purple version is beautiful in our garden.
 Spring to fall!